Course Descriptions

 Creditors' Remedies and Debtors' Protections - LAWS 7011

 Examines typical state rights and procedures for the enforcement of claims and federal and state law limitations providing protection to debtors in the process.
-Includes prejudgment remedies, statutory and equitable remedies, fraudulent conveyance principles, and exemptions and other judicial protections afforded debtors.
+Includes prejudgment remedies, statutory and equitable remedies, fraudulent conveyance principles and exemptions and other judicial protections afforded debtors.
+3 credits, letter graded.

 Criminal and Immigration Defense Clinic - LAWS 6029